-FHN's goal is to support our patients with education and assistance in obtaining healthcare coverage through the Health Insurance Marketplace related to the Affordable Care Act (ACA), sometimes known as "Obamacare" that was signed on March 23, 2010.
+FHN's goal is to support our patients with education and assistance in obtaining healthcare coverage through the Health Insurance Marketplace related to the Affordable Care Act (ACA) that was signed on March 23, 2010.

 FHN has Certified Application Counselors (CACs) available to assist you with enrolling in the health coverage that is best for you and your family.

 Health Insurance Marketplace

 There is no open enrollment, and you may enroll anytime.

 See if you qualify for Medicaid based on income alone.